 Speeding up printing to network shared printer

-When printing to a printer that is connected to a remote computer in your LAN delayed printing can occur.
-It can take a very long time from starting print job on your computer to label actually leaving printer on the other side of the network.
-The network infrastructure (cabling and network equipment) is usually not the problem here.
-You should change the approach you are using when connecting to network shared printers.
+When printing to a printer that is connected to a remote computer in your LAN, delayed printing can occur.
+It can take a very long time from starting a print job on your computer to label actually leaving the printer.
+The network is usually not the problem in this case.
+You probably use the wrong method of using network shared printers.

-There are two methods used in using network shared printers.
-The first one is to use the printer driver directly from the computer that is sharing its printer.
-This method is the most intuitive one as Windows automatically installs the drivers from remote computer, when you double-click the network shared printer.
-Unfortunately it is also the slowest one.
+You can use the printer driver directly from the computer that is sharing the printer.
+This method is the most intuitive one as Windows automatically installs the drivers from a remote computer when you double-click the network shared printer.
+Unfortunately, it is also the slowest method.

-What you should do to speed up your network printing is to install the printer driver for network shared printer on your own computer.
+You can speed up your network printing by installing the printer driver for network shared printer on your computer.

 Do the following:

-- Act as the printer is connected to your computer on parallel port LPT1 and install the driver locally.
-Open Printers from Settings on Start Menu and select Add Printes.
+- Install the driver locally on a parallel port (LPT).
+Open Printers and Scanners from Settings on Start Menu and click Add a printer or scanner.

-- Click Add Port button, select Local port and and type in the network path to the printer (i.e. \\server_name\shared_printer_name).
+- Click Add Port button, select Local port, and type in the network path to the printer (i.e. \\server_name\shared_printer_name).

 The same procedure can be used for real network printers, connected directly to your LAN, that are not shared on a remote computer but have their own network interface.